m13t/terraform-provider-testing/README.md

 ## Installing

-You can grab a binary build from the [GitLab releases][5] page, or you can build it yourself with `go build -v`.
+You can grab a binary build from the [GitHub releases][5] page, or you can build it yourself with `go build -v`.

 Place the binary inside the `~/.terraform.d/plugins` directory (create it if it doesn't exist)